Twice Sequential Monte Carlo for Tree Search: Conclusions

 \section{Conclusions}

-We presented Twice Sequential Monte Carlo Tree Search (TSMCTS), a search algorithm based in Sequential Monte Carlo (SMC) for action selection and policy optimization in Reinforcement Learning (RL).
-TSMCTS builds upon our formulation of SMC for search in RL which extends prior work \citep{piche2019} beyond the framework of Control As Inference \citep[see][]{levine2018cai}.
-TSMCTS harnesses mechanisms from Monte Carlo Tree Search \citep{mcts_new_survey} and Sequential Halving \citep{sh} to mitigate the high estimator variance and path degeneracy problems of SMC, while maintaining SMC's beneficial runtime and space complexity properties.
-In experiments across discrete and continuous environments TSMCTS outperforms the SMC baseline as well as a popular modern version of MCTS \citep[GumbelMCTS,][]{gumbel_mz}.
-In contrast to the SMC baseline, TSMCTS demonstrates lower estimator variance, mitigates the effects of path degeneracy at the root and scales favorably with sequential compute.
+We presented Twice Sequential Monte Carlo Tree Search (TSMCTS), a novel search algorithm based in Sequential Monte Carlo (SMC) for policy improvement in Reinforcement Learning (RL).
+TSMCTS builds upon our formulation of SMC for search in RL which extends prior work's \citep{piche2019,spo,trtpi} beyond the framework of Control As Inference (see \cite{levine2018cai}).
+TSMCTS incorporates mechanisms from Monte Carlo Tree Search \citep{mcts_new_survey} and Sequential Halving \citep{sh} to mitigate the high estimator variance and path degeneracy problems of SMC, while maintaining SMC's beneficial parallelization, runtime and space complexity properties.
+In experiments across discrete and continuous environments TSMCTS outperforms the SMC baseline as well as a popular modern version of MCTS (GumbelMCTS, \cite{gumbel_mz}) as a search-based policy improvement operator.
+In contrast to the SMC baseline, TSMCTS scales favorably with sequential compute, demonstrates lower estimator variance and mitigates the effects of path degeneracy at the root.